bholmesdev/simplestack-store/README.md

 ## Contributing

-Contributions are welcome!
-Please feel free to submit an issue or pull request.
+We are open to contributions! **Before submitting your feature request**, please read the [CONTRIBUTING.md](CONTRIBUTING.md) for our issue and PR process.

 ## License